 I absolutely know this, and can support this truth with medical research direct from the medical journals, as well as from my own experience rebuilding my own function, and helping so many others do the same.

-Our current model of medicine and health is outdated (and currently it takes 50 years for changes in medical understandings to impact patient care).
+Our current model of medicine and health is outdated (and currently it takes about 50 years for changes in medical understandings to impact patient care).
 Even just a few years ago, we didn’t know that each of our bodies is a planet for microbes whose cells outnumber ours by 10 to 1.
 Whose genes outnumber ours by 100 to 1.
 And whose activities are intimately supporting our ability to:

 Unless we’re informed and careful, the air we breathe, the medicines we take, the beverages we drink, the clothes we wear, the products and appliances we use, the food we eat, the things we smarm on our skin, the beds we sleep in, are killing our good microbes (our probiotics), and are leaving alive the generalist microbes.
 Or the microbial Dr. Jekylls are turning into Mr. Hydes…